 30.0 x 42.2 cm ⏐ 11.8 x 16.6 in (300dpi)

 STEFAN DILLER / SCIENCE PHOTO LIBRARY STEFAN DILLER / SCIENCE PHOTO LIBRARY

 Fruit fly head.
 Coloured scanning electron micrograph (SEM) of the head of a fruit fly (Drosophila melanogaster).
-Its two compound eyes are seen on either side of the head.
-Between the eyes are two antennae (upper right) consisting of small fleshy pads with bristle-like extensions (aristas).
+Its two compound eyes are just seen on either side of the head.
+Between the eyes are two antennae (upper right and upper left) consisting of small fleshy pads with bristle-like extensions (aristas).
 Fruit flies are widely used in genetic experiments, particularly in mutation experiments, because they reproduce rapidly and their genetic systems are well understood.
-Magnification: x50 when printed at 10 centimetres tall.
+Magnification: x95 when printed 10 centimetres tall.

 Model release not required.
 Property release not required.